-Intoxication Ensues: During the school trip to Gekkokan High and Port Island, courtesy of drinking at the local nightclub.
+Intoxication Ensues: During a school trip to Tatsumi Port Island, courtesy of drinking at the local nightclub.
 Yukiko, Rise, and Teddie get particularly sloshed, with hilarious consequences.
-Amusingly, it's actually subverted in that, as Naoto repeatedly insists, the nightclub isn't even permitted to serve any alcoholic drinks - they're only "drunk" off the ambience.
-Even more amusingly, the three of them are too "drunk" to care.
+Subverted in that, as Naoto repeatedly insists, the nightclub isn't even permitted to serve alcoholic drinks - amusingly, the three of them are too "drunk" to care.

 Invocation: The protagonists will sometimes call the names of their Personas before Evoking them complete with an Eyed Screencut-in: when this happens, you know you hit the weakness of or landed a critical hit on at least one enemy.

 Ironic Echo: If you choose to hit on Yosuke during the school Culture Festival, Kanji mocks him with the same speech Yosuke used on him earlier.

 Yosuke:[To Yu] Okay, we get it!
 You're good at role-playing!
 Now quit it!
 You're creeping me out...
 Kanji: "There are many forms of love..."
 Didn't you tell me something like that?

 Can get some fairly interesting ones by not saving victims before the fog rolls in.
 Not catching the killer leads to a particularly disturbing one, where Naoto calls you to warn Shadows are invading the real world, only to stop mid sentence and start screaming.

 All of the Bad Endings have this sequence (spoilers!).
 They also play "Corridor", a somber piano theme which plays during the Credits sequence and Izanami's dungeon.
 If you have the latter happening, you're already at the True Ending.